Leadership and the Leader's Purpose

 An important part of describing anything is to look at its purpose.
 This is especially appropriate for leadership.

-A leader is a person who leads a particular group at a particular time.
+- A leader is a person who leads a particular group at a particular time.

-Leadership is a hugely complex system of effects which strongly influence how a group of people are organized and how they act.
+- Leadership is a much broader and 'multi-dimensional' concept.
+It is a hugely complex system of effects which strongly influence how a group of people are organized and how they act.

-James Scouller describes leadership as a process.
+- James Scouller describes leadership as a process.
 In referring to leadership as a 'process', Scouller means: "...a series of choices and actions around defining and achieving a goal..."

 Leadership is a process, within which there may be different leaders acting at different times in different situations.

-This is a very important notion - that leadership can be shared, and that a leader does not necessarily have to be actively leading all the time.
+- This is a very important notion - that leadership can be shared, and that a leader does not necessarily have to be actively leading all the time.

-A leader's responsibility is to ensure that there is appropriate leadership of some sort at all times, but leadership does not always or necessarily have to be provided by the main leader.
+A leader's responsibility is to ensure that there is appropriate leadership of some sort at all times, but it does not always or necessarily have to be provided by the main leader.
 Here the 'main leader' refers to the overall ultimate leader of a given group or situation.

-Leadership can quite easily be provided, and is often better provided, by someone other than the main leader.
+Leadership can quite easily be provided and is often better provided, by someone other than the main leader.

 Leadership purpose can be seen to operate on at least two levels:

-- active leadership of a group or situation at a point in time - which may be performed by the main leader or a different person delegated such responsibility.
+- Active leadership of a group or situation at a point in time - which may be performed by the main leader or a different person delegated such responsibility.